sishtiaq/compose-z3-tutorial/README.md

 #### Z3

 You need the Z3 dll and it's .NET wrapper.
-You can either get these pre-built from https://github.com/Z3Prover/z3/releases, and skip this section.
+You can either get a slightly old version of these pre-built from platform/{osx-mono,linux-ubuntu-x64} and skip this section.
 If you want to build it yourself, read on.

 First, get the Z3 sources for z3/unstable (4.3.2 is known to work) from http://z3.codeplex.com/.